pelevesque/draft/README.md

  - Look at the file _test.lua_ for examples on how the functions can be called.
 This file draws all the possible shapes.

- - Due to LÖVE 2D drawing limitations, the `draft:star` function fails in _fill mode_.
-This is because LÖVE 2D is unable to properly fill concave polygons.

  - The `draft:compass` function is a powerful function used to draw curves.
 Notably, it accepts a function for the scale parameter which permits the drawing of complex shapes.
 You can look at the code for `draft:star` and `draft:egg` for examples of usage.
 You can also look at the `draft:compass` function too see how it is called.

  - The linkers create line between points.
 Try them, they are quite powerful!